jvde-github/AIS-catcher/README.md

 }
 ```
 The UDP and HTTP outward connections are included as a JSON array (surrounded by `[` and `]`) with an  "object" for each separate channel.
 In each object we can include the
-boolean field ``active`` (see the second UDP definition) which will cause the program to ignore the settings if set to `false`.
-This option  provides an easy way to switch on and off particular channels or dongle configurations.
+boolean field ``active`` (see the second UDP definition) which will cause the program to ignore the settings if set to `false` providing an easy way to switch particular channels or dongle configurations on and off.

 The fields and values in the configuration file can be specified consistent with the command line settings as described
 in this document.
 JSON is however case sensitive so field names must be entered in lower case.

 The active device is selected via the ``input`` or ``serial`` field.
-Objects for specific SDRs like `rtlsdr` are setting the parameters of this device and do not automatically select it.
-Therefore, we can specify parameters for many devices even if not connected.
+Sections for specific SDRs like `rtlsdr` are specifying the settings of the device only and **do not** automatically select it.
+Therefore, we can specify settings for many devices even if not connected.
 This will not have an impact.

-If both `input` and `serial` are included to select a device for decoding, the program will check that they are consistent, i.e. the hardware with the specified serial number must be of type ``input``.
+If both `input` and `serial` are included in the configuration file to select a device for decoding, the program will check that they are consistent, i.e. the hardware with the specified serial number must be of type ``input``.
-Normally it is sufficient to include one of these fields and not both.
-If you want to run multiple receivers, this is possible as well but the device specific settings and selection needs to be included in an array ``receiver``:
+If you want to run multiple receivers simulataneously, this is possible as well but the device specific settings and selection needs to be included in an array ``receiver``:
 ```json
 {
   "config":"aiscatcher",